ShinyPhoenix000/Synapsolve/README.md

 ⸻

 Firebase Setup
 	•	Enable Firestore and Google/Email authentication providers
 	•	Add your development domain to Firebase Authentication settings

 OpenAI Integration
 	•	Obtain an API key from OpenAI
 	•	Set the key in your .env file as:

 VITE_OPENAI_API_KEY=your_key_here

-Neo4j Integration (Optional)
+Neo4j Integration
 	•	Create a free instance on Neo4j AuraDB
 	•	Add credentials and URI to your .env file

-Google Calendar API (Optional)
+Google Calendar API
 	•	Enable the Calendar API in Google Cloud Console
 	•	Create OAuth credentials and register the localhost origin for development
 	•	Add the client ID and secret to your .env

 ⸻

 Deployment

 Vercel (Recommended)
 	•	Connect your GitHub repository
 	•	Add environment variables in the Vercel dashboard
 	•	Vercel automatically handles builds and deployment

 Firebase Hosting

 npm install -g firebase-tools
 firebase login
 firebase init hosting
 firebase deploy

 Netlify
 	•	Build command: npm run build
 	•	Publish directory: dist
 	•	Set required environment variables in the Netlify UI

 ⸻

 Security Notes
 	•	Do not commit .env or real API keys
 	•	Always use Firestore security rules and access control logic
 	•	Move AI and calendar logic server-side for production
 	•	Use Firebase App Check and enable analytics/firewall rules as needed

 ⸻